ljunggren/boozang-docs/README.md

 **Extracting data action**

-To add an extract data action, simply click on the Plus icon and select Extract data, then click on an element in the application window you want to extract.
+To add an extract data action, click on the Plus icon and select Extract data, then click on an element in the application window you want to extract.

 ### Javascript